Nat-Lab/natolang/readme.md

 Value       \0  n   a   t   o   \n  \0  \0  \0  \0  \0
 ```

+And this is why we don't have n-D arrays.
+Since what looks like an array are just a big variable.

-That means you can do this:
+Also, you can do this:

 ```c
 var v1 = { 1, 2, 3 };